 In 1985, YWCA created an awards program to recognize young women for their volunteerism, commitment to community, and leadership.
-Since then, we have honored more than 235 students from Clark County high schools for their efforts to build a stronger, healthier, and more vibrant place to live.
-We are fortunate to offer scholarships as part of the awards because of the generous contributions of Donna Roberge, Soroptimist International of Vancouver and an Anonymous Donor.
+Since then, we have honored more than 239 students from Clark County high schools for their efforts to build a stronger, healthier, and more vibrant place to live.
+We are fortunate to offer scholarships as part of the awards because of the generous contributions of Soroptimist International of Vancouver.

 We are dedicated to recognizing the efforts of community members who support our mission through leadership and community involvement, and in 2017 we recognized Nkem Aduka, Jordan Ledbetter, Sophie Muro, and Elizabeth Rupp for consistently demonstrating strong leadership qualities in alignment with YWCA Clark County values throughout their high school careers.
 Learn more about the 2017 award recipients on our blog.